TotalMiner/totalminer.github.io/lua/functions/other/add_marker.md

 ## Parameters

-- `name:` The name (and text) of the marker
+- `name`: The name (and text) of the marker
-- `x:` The x component of the world position of the marker
+- `x`: The x component of the world position of the marker
-- `z:` The z component of the world position of the marker
+- `z`: The z component of the world position of the marker
-- `is_admin:` true or false.
+- `is_admin`: true or false.
 If true, only admins can see the marker

 ___